import numpy as np

 parameter of rasterio.warp.reproject

 .
 The default is nearest neighbor resampling.
-However, as mentioned above, you should be aware of the distiction between resampling methods, and choose the appropriate one according to the data type (continuous/categorical), the input and output resolution, and resampling purposes.
+However, as mentioned above, you should be aware of the distinction between resampling methods, and choose the appropriate one according to the data type (continuous/categorical), the input and output resolution, and resampling purposes.
 Possible arguments for resampling

 include: